Go Shindo: Career

 On 25 May 2008, Go made his professional debut at the local Wakayama Prefectural Gymnasium in the match against former amateur Japanese champion Masae Akitaya which he lost by a unanimous decision.
 In 2012, he lost against Mariana Juárez for the WBC female flyweight title.
 Later in 2013, he won the WBC female flyweight title defeating then world champion Renáta Szebelédi via a 10 round unanimous decision at the Big Wave, Wakayama, Japan.

 Retirement

-On 17 July 2017, it was reported that he became a man after undergoing sex reassignment surgery and changing his family register, married a cis-gender woman, and plans to submit a retirement notice.
+On 17 July 2017, Shindo announced that he underwent male assignment surgery and changed his legal name to Go Hashimoto.
+In the same announcement, he announced that he had married Ayuka, a non-celebrity cis-gender woman, and plans to submit a retirement notice.

 On October 30, 2017, he announced his retirement from active boxing with a record of 16 wins (11KO) and 4 losses.
 He also indicated his intention to convert to a male professional boxer in the future.